Bridging the Gap Between Indexing and Retrieval for Differentiable Search Index with Query Generation: Results

-In this section, we discuss how the number of generated queries $n$ impacts the effectiveness of DSI-QG and the convergence of its training.
-Figure~\ref{fig:num_q} reports the changes in Hits@10 on MS MARCO 100k as the number of generated queries increases.
-For this experiment, we set $n=1, 5, 10, 15, 20$.
-When $n=1$, DSI-QG can already match the Hits@10 of the original DSI model (reported in Table~\ref{table1}).
-Effectiveness dramatically increases when $n>=5$ and Hits@10 keeps increasing with the increase of the value of $n$.
-This result aligns with recent findings in sparse neural retrieval where query generation is adapted as a document expansion method~\cite{lin2021few,mallia2021learning,zhuang2021fast}: a larger number of generated queries can capture more information about the original document, thus providing a better representation of a document.
+Figure~\ref{fig:num_q} reports the Hit@1 learning curves on NQ 320k for DSI-QG-base trained with different re-ranking cut-off values $m$.
+For this experiment, we explored cut-off values $m=1, 5, 10, 20, 50, 100$.
+We note that the value of $m$ also represents the number of queries used to represent each document: when $m=100$, all the $n=100$ generated queries are used and thus the cross-encoder ranker has no effect on the final results.
+As shown in the plot, effectiveness dramatically increases as $m$ jumps from 1 to 5.
+When $m=5$, DSI-QG already achieves a higher Hits@1 than the original DSI method (reported in Table~\ref{table1}).
+Improvements provided by settings with $m \ge 50$ are not significant compared to values $5 \le m \le 20$.
+These results align with recent findings in sparse neural retrieval where query generation is adapted as a document expansion method~\cite{lin2021few,mallia2021learning,zhuang2021fast}: a larger number of generated queries can capture more information about the original document, thus providing a better representation of a document.

-We also report the learning curves obtained in correspondence to each $n$ value during training, see Figure~\ref{fig:converge}.
-The results also confirm that larger $n$ values converge at higher Hits@10 values; however, longer training periods are required for higher settings with larger $n$ values to converge.
+Figure~\ref{fig:num_q} also provides further insights into DSI-QG and its indexing behavior with respect to the number of selected queries for representing a document, $m$.
+At the beginning of the indexing process, when less than 100,000 training steps $k$ (iterations) have taken place, the setting with $m=100$ is less effective than other settings (with $m>1$).
+Indeed, it is only when more than $k=300,000$ iterations have taken place, that the setting with $m=100$ achieves the same effectiveness than the setting with $m=50$.
+Similar behaviors, though less remarked in the figure due to scale, occur when comparing other settings, e.g. $m=50$ against $1<m<50$.